 Owning a home is a worthwhile investment that builds your wealth, instead of building your landlord’s wealth.
 Every mortgage payment is your opportunity to grow your wealth.
-In today’s market, breaking free from renting is much more attainable than one may think due to:
+In today’s market, breaking free from renting is much more attainable than one may think.

 Transitioning to ownership can be a positive move for creating wealth and balance.
 Here are four valuable reasons why: